arimah/condict/packages/platform/README.md

 This package has two entry points:

-* There is a browser-only entry point that uses the [platform][], for testing packages in the browser.
-When used in this way, the `platform` package _must_ be installed (it is a peer dependency).
+* There is a browser-only entry point that uses the [platform][] package, for testing packages in the browser.
+When used in this way, the [platform][] package _must_ be installed (it is a peer dependency).
 For testing purposes, if `localStorage` contais a key named `platform`, that will be preferred.
 It is expected to contain an OS family string from [platform][].
 * The main entry point only works in Node, and is intended to be used in Electron (and works in both the main process and the renderer).
 The platform can be overridden using the environment variable `NODE_PLATFORM`, which is expected to contain a Node.js platform name, as found in [`process.platform`][process-platform].

 Note that the browser platform names are different from those in Node.